 - Higher revenue with less funding (in other words, these leadership teams can do a lot more with a lot less).

-- Strong investment performance over life of investment as measured by valuation.
+- Strong investment performance over a life of investment as measured by valuation.

 - Higher return on investment, which has been estimated to be between 35-40% higher than all-male founder teams

-Our vision is to demonstrate that gender diverse leadership teams deliver superior returns, fulfil diversity targets and supports local job and wealth creation.
+Our vision is to demonstrate that gender-diverse leadership teams deliver superior returns, fulfill diversity targets and supports local job and wealth creation.

 - New Decade.
 New era.
 Investing Ahead of Rapid Transformational Economic, Technology and Cultural Change – hosted by Arvid Sachdeva, Senior Managing Director, Global Market Strategy, 13D Global Strategy & Research,